-The European Communities Regulations 2010 requires disclosure of financial information including audit, non-audit, tax advisory services and other services.
-The following information has been extracted from Grant Thornton's annual accounts and financial records for the period ending 31 December 2017.
+The EU Regulation No. 537/2014 requires disclosure of financial information that shows the importance of statutory audit work to the overall firm's results.
+The results set out below for the year to 31 December 2018 have been extracted from Grant Thornton's annual accounts and financial records for the period ending 31 December 2018.